Writing a Case Report

 Are there other rules for writing a case report?

 First, you will be collecting protected health information, thus HIPAA applies to case reports.
-Spectrum Health has created a very helpful guidance document for case reports, which you can see here: Case Report Guidance - Spectrum Health
+Corewell Health West has created a very helpful guidance document for case reports, which you can see here: Case Report Guidance - Corewell Health

 How do I get started?